XPing365/xping365-sdk/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-XPing365 SDK helps you automate web application testing.
+XPing365 SDK helps you automate web applications testing.
 It is designed to make eXternal Ping(s) to web applications to verify its availability and monitor its content by scraping data from the web pages.
 It allows users to parametrize URLs and generate hundrets of different queries.

 <p align="right">(<a href="#top">back to top</a>)</p>